-The small family producers who continued fortified wine production in the area for 100 years prior, had established an international reputation for the region as a producer of iconic fortified wines.
-The suitability of the region for such styles, suggested that it would also be suitable for producing dry table wines from the later ripening varieties from the warmer Mediterranean regions.
-Varieties such as Viognier, Marsanne, Roussanne, Grenache, Mourvedre and Shiraz from France’s Rhone Valley were deemed ideal, as was Sangiovese, Arneis and Fiano from Italy, as well as the proven local icons, Durif and Muscat.
+The small family producers who continued fortified wine production in the area for 100 years prior, had established an international reputation for the region.
+The suitability of the region for such styles, suggested it would also be suitable for producing dry table wines from the later ripening varieties from the warmer Mediterranean regions.
+Varieties such as Viognier, Marsanne, Roussanne, Grenache, Mourvedre and Shiraz which originated in France were deemed ideal, as was Sangiovese from Italy, as well as the proven local icons, Durif, Muscat and Tokay.

 Teaming with a leading vineyard development group, RE Vineyards Management, the first vines were planted in 1997.
-With new concepts, management techniques and cutting-edge technology, we now have a total of 185 hectares ‘under vine’ on four sites, the largest vineyard development in the region.
-Poignantly, our Burgoyne’s Vineyard and our winery, are located on one of the original ‘Rutherglen Estate’ vineyard sites, operated by Mr Burgoyne in the mid 1800s, and we use these names in respect.
+With cutting-edge technology, we now have 185 hectares ‘under vine’ on four sites, the largest vineyard development in the region.
+Poignantly, our Burgoyne’s Vineyard and our winery, are located on one of the original ‘Rutherglen Estate’ vineyard sites, operated by Mr Burgoyne in the mid 1800’s, and we use the name in respect.

 Our state of the art winery was completed in 2001, and from the first vintage Rutherglen Estates has established itself in the domestic market as a serious producer of alternative varietals.
 Bestowed with various accolades for both traditional regional varietals and more innovative wines, the brand Rutherglen Estates has established itself as a strong, exciting and reliable competitor in the domestic market.